0nyr/ctiny_interpreter/WORKLOG.md

 # WORKLOG

 * [ ] Add symbol table to be able to recognize if an identifier is defined or not !
 This sould ensure `cargo run -- -p syntax-parsing -f res/invalid/invalid_program_c.ctiny` detects the unknown identifier `a` at line 6.
 * [ ] Add type system with overflow checking
 * [ ] Correct the .txt grammar with modifications done inside .pest PEG file.

+### Wed 5 Jul 2023

+Removing block from statements, which simplifies things a lot.

 ### Mon 3 Jul 2023